gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`DiscoverAppliancesResponse`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesResponse)
 * [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest)

-### BrightnessObject {#BrightnessObject}
+### BrightnessInfoObject {#BrightnessInfoObject}
 An object containing details of brightness.
-It is used to define brightness of a light or the brightness before or after any change.
+It contains brightness of a light or the brightness before or after any change.
 The value is expressed as an integer (0~100), meaning a percentage.

 #### Object field
 | Field name       | Type    | Field description                     | Required |